diegorusso/diegorusso.github.io/_posts/2010-12-18-hello-world-2.md

 title: Hello World
 categories:
 - personal
+- english
+tags:
-- italian
+- blog
 - languages
-- blog
-- social network
-- howto
-tags:
 ---
 Usually when someone (nerd) starts writing a new blog, he begins with an "[Hello World](http://en.wikipedia.org/wiki/Hello_world)".
 I have this blog